This tour visits all National Register of Historic Places sites in Fresno. Total driving distance is about 33 miles.

 The Meux Home was built in 1889 by Dr. Thomas Richard Meux (1838-1929).
 During the Civil War he enlisted in 1861 as a private in the Ninth Tennessee Volunteer Regiment of the Confederate Army.
 After four years he left the service as an assistant surgeon with the rank of Captain.
 The Meux family moved to Fresno in 1887, and Dr. Meux chose the corner of Tulare and R streets as the family's homesite in March of 1888.
 Meux established his medical practice in 1889 and served as a physician from his office and home the rest of his life.
 The home was continuously occupied by the Meux family for eighty years.
 It was later acquired by the city of Fresno and is presently open to the public as the Meux Home Museum.

-Turn left on S Street.
+Continue northeast on R Street, turn right on Mariposa Street, and then turn left on S Street.
 The H. H. Brix Home (1911) is on the left at the corner of S and Fresno streets (2844 Fresno Street).

 The Brix Mansion was constructed for Herman H. and Helena S. Brix in 1910-1911.
 Herman Brix made a pioneering contribution to the development of Coalinga and was influential in the commercial expansion of Fresno.
 Born in Germany in 1862, Brix immigrated to the United States in the early 1880s, eventually arriving in California.
 He and his wife were among the pioneering settlers of the Coalinga area, on the western edge of the San Joaquin Valley.
 After an unsuccessful attempt at grain farming, Brix left to seek his fortune in the Alaskan gold rush.
 Meanwhile, Coalinga underwent an oil boom.
 Returning with a modest stake from his Yukon endeavors, Brix formed a water company on his homestead and made a fortune investing in oil properties.
 By 1915, Brix and his associates owned 1400 acres of west-side oil lands.
 He was associated with the Confidence Oil Company, was President of the B & B Oil Company, President of the San Francisco Oil Company, a director of the St. Paul & Fresno Oil Company, and a one-sixth investor in the Coalinga Syndicate.
 Having relocated to Fresno by 1903, Brix invested heavily in properties in that city after 1909.
 Not only did he commission his magnificent Italian Renaissance mansion on Fresno Street, but he was an important stockholder in the Hotel Fresno development.
 He also was responsible for the construction of the attractive four-story Brix Apartments in 1912.
 Though Brix died in 1915, his dream of a multi-story office building was accomplished by the Brix Estate in 1922 with the construction of the imposing Brix Building on Fulton Street.
 In addition to its historical associations, the Brix Mansion possesses considerable architectural significance.
 Designed by architect Edward T. Foulkes, it represents a brilliant example of a period-inspired Italian Villa, the only residence in Fresno built in this lavishly-embellished style.